arkency/posts/posts/2024-02-06-upcasting-events-in-railseventstore.md

 We realized that it belonged in the application layer, which is responsible for handling different business use cases.
 It's often a dilemma that can arise.
 Where does this business logic go?
 The aggregate, the application layer that is responsible for the use cases?
 Somewhere else?
-From a code perspective, it's all about where to put this if statement.
+From a code perspective, it's all about _where to put this if statement_.

 Have you ever experienced a similar conundrum?

 After some discussion, we decided to implement this feature in the application layer.
 But it felt hacky.
-Writing a few test cases helped us realize that the aggregate class has two methods that basically do the same thing, are presented the same way in the read model, but produce different events.
+Writing a few test cases helped us realize that the aggregate class has two methods that basically do the same thing.
+The concept is represented in the same way in the read model.
+However, those two methods produce different events.

 Long story short, it turned out that our aggregate was a little too feature-driven.
 It worked fine, all the business rules were respected.
 But it felt like it duplicated part of the business logic.